RabbitSeries/AdventofCode/2023Java/README.md

 Hard to exlain the langrange solution.
 See [Visualiza](./Day21/Visualize.ipynb) for BFS solution and math calculation.

+## Day22

+Amazing!
+I finished Solution1 in one shot!

 ## Regex diff

 Lang    | Regex URL